Monte Pittman: The Power of Three

-Pittman started working on new material on July 1, 2012, in Copenhagen, with Danish producer Flemming Rasmussen (the producer behind Metallica's old albums).
-He first released an acoustic EP "M.P.3.: The Power of Three, Part 1" (released on November 19, 2012) and went back to Copenhagen in February 2013, with bandmates Kane Ritchotte and Max Whipple to record more songs with Rasmussen also producing it.
+Pittman started working on new material on July 1, 2012, in Copenhagen, with Danish producer Flemming Rasmussen, known for producing early Metallica albums.
+He first released an acoustic EP "M.P.3.: The Power of Three, Part 1" on November 19, 2012, and returned to Copenhagen in February 2013, with bandmates Kane Ritchotte and Max Whipple to record more songs with Rasmussen producing.

 After playing the album to Metal Blade's CEO Brian Slagel, he got signed to the label to release The Power of Three in 2014.

-"A Dark Horse", the first single from The Power of Three, was released on October 14, 2013, by Metal Blade Records and marks Pittman's return to his metal roots.
-The second single is track No. 7 on the album and is entitled "Before the Mourning Son".
-It was released on November 25, 2013.
-The final track on the album, "All is Fair in Love and War", features guitars by Testament's Alex Skolnick and additional vocals from Chris Barnes (ex-Cannibal Corpse, Six Feet Under).
+The first single "A Dark Horse", was released on October 14, 2013, and marked a return to Pittman's metal style.
+The second single "Before the Mourning Son" was released on November 25, 2013.
+The album's final track, "All is Fair in Love and WAr," features guest guitarist Alex Skolnick from Testament' and vocals from Chris Barnes from Cannibal Corpse and Six Feet Under.

-The album was released on January 21, 2014 and has received many raving reviews.
-Music blog "The Global Onslaught" has described it as "2014's sleeping giant in the echelons of Hard Rock and Metal".
+The Power of Three was released on January 21, 2014, with positive reviews noting its significance within the hard rock and metal genres.
+Music blog "The Global Onslaught" has described the album as "2014's sleeping giant in the echelons of Hard Rock and Metal".